chanakadrathnayaka/Java-version-manager/README.md

       ```
 7. If the user just execute `jdk` without any following up commands, it will show the `help` menu

-&#128157; If anyone finds this useful, Let me know your thoughts.
+&#128157; If anyone finds this useful, let me know your thoughts.
 Here is my email talktochanaka@gmail.com

-> There is no license to this script.
-Take it, Use it and Have fun with it at your own risk.
+> There is no license for this script.
+Take it, use it, and have fun with it at your own risk.